-Distribution: Occurring west of the Cascades crest in Washington; southern British Columbia to California.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; southern British Columbia to California.

 Habitat: Thickets, stream banks, and swampy places at lower elevations.

 Conservation Status: Not of concern